cran/ALA4R/README.md

 ```

 On Linux you will first need to ensure that `libcurl` and `v8` (version
-\<= 3.15) are installed on your system — e.g. on Ubuntu/Debian, open a
+&lt;= 3.15) are installed on your system — e.g. on Ubuntu/Debian, open a
 terminal and do:

 ``` sh